Bistability of travelling waves and wave-pinning states in a mass-conserved reaction-diffusion system: From bifurcations to implications for actin waves: Model equations for the GTPase-actin system

-Here $u,v$ are, respectively, active and inactive GTPases, $b$ is a basal rate of activation, $I=1$ is an inactivation rate, $\gamma$ is the rate of auto-activation (positive feedback of active GTPase to accelerate its activation rate), and $D<1$ is the slow rate of diffusion of active GTPase relative to the inactive GTPase.
-(The disparity in rates of diffusion stems from the fact that the active GTPase is bound to the membrane of the cell, a more viscous environment than the cytosol where the inactive GTPase disperses.)
+Here $u,v$ are, respectively, the levels of active and inactive Rho-GTPase, $b$ is a basal rate of activation, $I$ is an inactivation rate, $\gamma$ is the rate of autoactivation (positive feedback of active GTPase to its own activation rate via a GEF), and $D<1$ is the slow rate of diffusion of active GTPase relative to the inactive GTPase.
+(The disparity in diffusion rates stems from the fact that the active GTPase is bound to the membrane of the cell, a more viscous environment than the cytosol where the inactive GTPase resides.)
 This model arbitrarily assumes positive feedback onto the GEFs, but it was also shown that negative feedback onto the GAPs leads to qualitatively similar results~\cite{jilkine2011comparison}.
 For $n=2$ and $I=1$ in \cref{eq:MoriModel}, WP solutions are observed over a wide range of parameters.
 These solutions are interpreted as polarized patterns of active GTPase~\cite{Mori2008,mori2011asymptotic} associated with cell polarity.
 It is then understood that if $u$ is the level of active Rac or Cdc42 (both Rho-GTPases that promote branched F-actin), then wherever $u$ is high, there would locally be assembly of F-actin that can exert protrusive force on the cell membrane.
 Alternatively, if $u$ represents the GTPase Rho, then there could be either F-actin assembly (by formins, proteins that nucleate F-actin strands) or local myosin activation that leads to edge contraction~\cite{ridley2015rho}.

-where $(0,L)$ is the domain of interest and the mass is normalized by the domain length so that changes in $L$ can be directly compared.

-In the model of \cite{mori2011asymptotic}, where $n=2, I=1$ in Eqs.~\eqref{eq:MoriModel}, there is a regime of behaviour in which a decelerating wave of $u$ stalls to form a ``pinned'' wave, interpreted as a polarized pattern of active GTPase.
-It is then understood that if $u$ is the level of active Rac or Cdc42 (both small GTPases that nucleate actin polymerization), then wherever there is a high level of $u$, there would also be a high level of actin and cell protrusion.
-Or, if $u$ represents the GTPase Rho, then there could be either actin nucleation or myosin contraction locally, the latter leading to edge contraction (See, e.g. \cite{Liu2021} for how this affects cell shape.)